AndrewMcKean/AndrewMcKean/README.md

- 👋 Hi, I’m @AndrewMcKean
+ 👋 Hi, I’m @AndrewMcKean.
+I'm currently in the middle of a career switch from Nursing to software engineering, a big switch!

- 👀 I’m interested in ... exploring bigger code  repository's than the mostly simple things I've worked on so far at university.
+ 🌱 I’m currently studying Computing and IT with The Open University on the software engineering pathway and trying to use spare time to dive deeper into code and implement what I've learned in practical ways.

-🌱 I’m currently learning ...
-Currently studying Computing and IT with The Open University on the software engineering pathway.
+ 👀 I’m particularly interested in exploring bigger code repository's than the mostly simple things I've worked on so far at university and would love to use GitHub to find some open source projects which are healthcare oriented in nature allowing me to combine my previous experience with what I'm learning presently.

-I'm reachable at:
+I'm haven't been a big social media user in the past but am looking to improve my networking skills.
+Thus, I'm reachable at:
 - Twitter: @andrewmckean_
 - LinkedIn: /andrewmckean-
 <!---